Arthritis - rheumatoid

 - Helping the patient be as free from side effects as possible over the long term

 The drug classes used for RA include:

-Biologic Response Modifiers.
-(Also known as Biologic DMARDs) are often prescribed to patients who have failed to respond to DMARDs.
+- Biologic Response Modifiers.
+These are also known as Biologic DMARDs and are often prescribed to patients who have failed to respond to DMARDs.
 They may be used alone or in combination with DMARDs such as methotrexate.
-They modify or block destructive immune factors such as tumor-necrosis factor (TNF).
+They modify or block destructive immune factors such as tumor-necrosis factor alpha (TNF alpha).
 Current anti-TNF drugs include infliximab (Remicade), etanercept (Enbrel), adalimumab (Humira), golimumab (Simponi), and certolizumab (Cimzia).
-Other types of biologic DMARDs include anakinra (Kineret), tocilizumab (Actemra), abatacept (Orencia), and rituximab (Rituxan).
+Other types of biologic DMARDs that target other molecules include anakinra (Kineret), tocilizumab (Actemra), abatacept (Orencia), rituximab (Rituxan), and sarilumab (Kevzara).

 In the past, before current drugs became available, the question of how early and how aggressively to treat RA was the subject of great debate.
 Some patients with early RA go into remission and remain in remission for the length of their lives even in the absence of treatment.
 Other patients go on to develop active, sometimes severe RA.